axeleroy/freshrss-FeedPriorityToggle/README.md

 I have been using the original extension for about two years to hide feeds in order to avoid spoilers of sporting events.
-Because I only toggled between the main feed and category visibilities, I modified it so it would only require me a single click.
+Because I only toggled between the main feed and category visibilities, I modified it so that it would only require me a single click.

 ## How to install?